vin-murithi/zeit-prototype/README.md

 Add Cancel button when adding tasks.:)
 Notification
     -Notify once breaks and sessions end
+Settings profile
+    -Allow changing of name and image.

 New User Guide
 Only tasks with atleast one complete sessions are logged